hermangroup/docs/wallets/historiacore/cmd-rpc.rst

-  Import addresses/scripts (with private or public keys, redeem script (P2SH)), rescanning all addresses in one-shot-only (rescan can be disabled via options). importprivkey "historiaprivkey" ( "label" ) ( rescan ) Adds a private key (as returned by dumpprivkey) to your wallet. importprunedfunds
+  Import addresses/scripts (with private or public keys, redeem script (P2SH)), rescanning all addresses in one-shot-only (rescan can be disabled via options). importprivkey "historiaprivkey" ( "label" ) ( rescan ) Adds a private key (as returned by dumpprivkey) to your wallet. importpubkey "pubkey" ( "label" rescan )
-  Imports funds without rescan.
-Corresponding address or script must previously be included in wallet.
-Aimed towards pruned wallets.
-The end-user is responsible to import additional transactions that subsequently spend the imported outputs or rescan after the point in the blockchain the transaction is included. importpubkey "pubkey" ( "label" rescan )
   Adds a public key (in hex) that can be watched as if it were in your wallet but cannot be used to spend. importwallet "filename"